EliteSoba/AoSRando/README.md

  *  Randomization of door destinations within an area.
  *  Randomization of all castle pickups
  *  Randomization of required souls to achieve the true ending
+ *  Also corrects Chronomage's send destination to be the room right before the Chronomage room in logic.
+Kinda works okay.

 ## Up Next
  *  Randomization of Shop items
  *  Randomization of Enemy Souls
  *  Randomization of Enemy item drops
- *  Correction of Chronomage's teleport destination to the room right before the Chronomage room in logic
+ *  ~~Correction of Chronomage's teleport destination to the room right before the Chronomage room in logic~~
  *  Removal of breakable walls
  *  Relocation of boss doors to more accurate locations
  *  Relocation of wooden doors to be next to area transitions